unihooks/unimorph/readme.md

 // <div>teeny, tiny, tin bottle</div>
 ```

 _Remorph_ can morph both to JSX or raw HTML.
-It works with react by default, preact entry can be used as:
+It works with react by default, preact can be used via `preact/compat` or directly as:

 ```js
 import morph from 'remorph/preact'